2S14 Zhalo-S: History

 Design work on the Zhalo-S was given to the Burevestnik Central Scientific Research Institute, who was at the same time working on a towed variant, the 2A55 Zhalo-B. It built a mock-up model of the gun under the designation KM-33, and developed and tested new ammunition for both the Zhalo-B and the Zhalo-S. The prototype vehicle of the Zhalo-S was completed in 1975 and passed factory tests before being sent for testing at the Rzhevsky Artillery Range and the proving grounds in Kubinka.
 By 1980, the Zhalo-S had completed the entire test cycle, the results of which were assessed as positive, but was not adopted due to how the 85 mm gun became ineffective against newer tanks.
 Furthermore, the rather small caliber of 85 mm meant that the gun was not suitable for using guided munitions, which were actively developed for other larger-caliber weapon systems.

 By 1975, a prototype of Zhalo-S was manufactured, which successfully passed factory tests, and then was sent for field tests at Rzhevsky artillery range and NII BT Armored training ground in Kubinka.
 By 1980, the Zhalo-S passed the entire cycle of tests, the results of which were assessed as positive by an interdepartmental commission.
 However, both towed and self-propelled anti-tank guns of the Zhalo family were not adopted.
 Despite the 2S14 making it possible to successfully fight against self-propelled artillery mounts and light armored vehicles of the enemy, by the time the work was completed, the 85-mm gun of the Zhalo-S did not allow effectively fighting new tanks of the enemy.
 Also, the 85 mm caliber was then too small for use with guided munitions, the development of which was actively carried out for other systems of larger caliber.

 Design

 The 2S14 Zhalo-S was built on the BTR-70 armored personnel carrier chassis, with a turret mounting an 85 mm 2A62 gun, which had identical ballistic characteristics and ammunition to the towed 2A55 anti-tank gun.
 The 2A62 was equipped with a muzzle brake with an efficiency up to 75-80%, able to fire 20-25 shells per minute.
-The 2A62 used armor-piercing composite-rigid (APCR) shells, which were exclusive to the gun.
-The APCR shell had a penetration ability 1.5 times lower than that from a 125 mm D-81 gun.
+The 2A62 used armor-piercing fin-stabilized discarding sabot (APFSDS) shells, which were exclusive to the gun.
+The APFSDS shell had a penetration ability 1.5 times lower than that from a 125 mm D-81 gun.
 A periscopic sight was provided for aiming the gun, with an R-173 radio station provided for communications.